-The World Health Organisation are now officially recognising employee burnout as a major health risk, but in the past, burnout symptoms have often been misinterpreted as tiredness, disengagement or even laziness.
-Fast forward and a Gallup survey has found that the top five reasons for employee burnout are actually:
+The World Health Organisation has officially recognised employee burnout as a major health risk, but in the past, burnout symptoms have often been misinterpreted as tiredness, disengagement or even laziness.
+A Gallup survey has found that the top five reasons for employee burnout are actually:

 - Unfair treatment at work

 - Unmanageable workload

 - Lack of role clarity

 - Lack of communication and support from their manager

 Out of those who took part in the survey, 23% of employees reported feeling burnt out 'very often' or 'always', while another 44% reported feeling burnt out 'sometimes'.
 If left unchecked the financial repercussions of employee burnout can be substantial for businesses all of shapes and sizes.